L'estro armonico: Transcriptions and arrangements for keyboard instruments

 The many surviving transcriptions of Vivaldi's L'estro armonico reflect the immediate popularity of these works within his lifetime.
-As Talbot (2010) points out, Op.3, No.5, RV 519, by far the most popular concerto of the set in the British Isles, was so often performed in public and private that it was simply referred to as "Vivaldi's Fifth".
+As Talbot (2010) points out, Op.
+3, No. 5, RV 519, by far the most popular concerto of the set in the British Isles, was so often performed in public and private that it was simply referred to as "Vivaldi's Fifth".
 The collection—and especially the fifth concerto—spawned many arrangements for keyboard instruments.
+(Arrangements for other instruments, such as the harp, or vocal ensembles are discussed in the previous section.)
 The great success of Vivaldi's concertos during his lifetime was matched by his rapid descent into obscurity after his death in 1741.
 As Vivaldi scholars agree, some of the earliest and most significant transcriptions—those made in Weimar in the 1710s by Johann Sebastian Bach as part of a series of arrangements for keyboard and organ of Italian and Italianate concertos—indirectly played a decisive role in restoring Vivaldi's reputation during the so-called "Vivaldi revival" in the twentieth century.

 The Ryom-Verzeichnis, explained in detail in the two volumes Ryom (1986) and Ryom (2007), contains a summary of the known surviving publications, handwritten manuscript copies and arrangements of the concertos.
 Of these six were arranged by Bach: three of those for solo violin were arranged for harpsichord; two double violin concertos for organ (two keyboards and pedal); and one of the concertos for four violins was arranged for four harpsichords and orchestra.
 Four further keyboard arrangements appear in Anne Dawson's book, an English anthology dating from around 1720 of arrangements for clavichord, virginal or harpsichord prepared by an unknown hand.
-As Ryom (1986) points out, the fifth concerto Op.3, No.5, RV 519, is the unique concerto to have resulted in so many transcriptions: these are described in detail in Talbot (2010).
+As Ryom (1986) points out, the fifth concerto Op.
+3, No. 5, RV 519, is the unique concerto to have resulted in so many transcriptions: these are described in detail in Talbot (2010).

 The concerto transcriptions by Bach were probably made in Weimar where he was employed as court organist and later concertmaster in the period 1708–1717.
 It is thought likely that many of the transcriptions were made in 1713/1714, when Bach would have had access to a copy of L'estro armonico brought back to Weimar by the young Prince Johann Ernst of Saxe-Weimar after a two-year stay in the Netherlands.
 Bach made harpsichord arrangements of three of the concertos for solo violin: